 I am honored to have received the Huffman-Capraro Young Investigator Award from the North American Society for Pediatric and Adolescent Gynecology.
 I also received the New Investigator Award from the Society for Adolescent Health and Medicine (SAHM).

-I am currently the president of SAHM and have served on national and international committees and advisory groups focused on vaccines and other adolescent health issues.
+I am currently the immediate past-president of SAHM and have served on national and international committees and advisory groups focused on vaccines and other adolescent health issues.
 My roles have included:

 The National Institutes of Health, WHO and foundations such as the American Cancer Society have provided grants for my research.
 To date, I have published more than 175 articles and am a contributing author for several medical textbooks.